 One of the greatest realizations you have as an adult is that Thanksgiving is really just a drinking holiday.
-In particular, the night before Thanksgiving.
-Everyone you haven’t seen all year is back home, and the only thing anyone has to do the next day is pretend like they’re helping in the kitchen while actually just hoarding food before it’s served to everyone else.
-And those two elements make a recipe for public revelry.
+Specifically, the night before Thanksgiving.
+Everyone is back in town, and no one has anything to do tomorrow beyond pretending like they’re helping in the kitchen.
+That’s the perfect recipe for public revelry.

-While there’s no shortage of bars in LA hoping to lure you in on Wednesday, we recommend these select few to make you and your hodgepodge of high school friends and visiting cousins comfortable.
-Here are the eight LA bars to tell everyone to meet at on the drunkest day of the year.
+And while there’s no shortage of bars in LA hoping to lure you in on Wednesday, we recommend these select few if you’re looking to make your hodgepodge of high school friends and visiting cousins comfortable.
+Here are a dozen LA bars to celebrate the drunkest day of the year.

 Having all your high school friends back in town means one thing - it’s a Valley night.
-There are plenty of places where you can get weird, but Tiki No in North Hollywood is that ideal combination of complete debauchery and a setting you actually want to hang out in.
-The Lankershim spot is quite large, with big booths everywhere and all the over-stimulating decor your increasingly apparent buzz could want.
-Go ahead and order the $28 “scorpion bowl” that contains every type of alcohol created.
+There are plenty of places where you can get weird, but Tiki No in North Hollywood is that ideal mix of complete debauchery in a setting you actually want to spend time in.
+The Lankershim spot is quite large, with big booths and all the overstimulating decor your increasingly apparent buzz could want.
+Go ahead and order the $29 Scorpion Bowl that contains every type of alcohol created.

-It’s that point in the evening where your mom goes into full Chopped kitchen meltdown and starts screaming this is the last year she’ll be doing this.
-Mumble an awkward excuse about having to help your friend who doesn’t own a dog look for their dog and grab an Uber to Dan Sung Sa in Koreatown.
-The dimly lit and very smoky (from the open kitchen) tavern along 6th Street is the kind of place you post up in a booth with friends, drink soju like your life depends on it, scribble on the wooden walls, and stumble out way later than you planned.
-But it’s OK, Mom’s in bed already.
+It’s that point in the evening where your mom goes into a full Chopped kitchen meltdown and starts screaming this is the last year she’ll be doing this.
+Mumble an awkward excuse about having to help your friend who doesn’t own a dog look for their dog and head to Dan Sung Sa in Koreatown.
+The dimly lit and very smoky (from the open kitchen) tavern is the kind of place where you post up in a booth with friends, drink soju like your life depends on it, scribble on the wooden walls, and stumble out way later than you planned.
+But it’s OK, mom’s in bed already.

 Every Thanksgiving you and your friends come home and go to the same lame South Bay bars and act like you’re 21.
-Take your tradition into adulthood at Tower 12, the new bar and restaurant right on the Hermosa Pier that’s quickly become the go-to drinking spot in an area with no shortage of bars.
+Take your tradition into adulthood at Tower 12, the bar and restaurant right on the Hermosa Pier that’s quickly become our go-to drinking spot in an area with no shortage of drinking spots.
 The difference at Tower 12 is it’s actually a pretty solid restaurant in its own right, with a Hamptons-y aesthetic that isn’t nearly as irritating as it sounds.
-The regular food menu ends at 10:30pm, but there’s a late-night menu that goes until 12:30am.

 LA doesn’t have much of a winter, but you can pretend it does at Bigfoot Lodge.
-Sure, its northern lodge aesthetic is aggressive, but for some reason, (probably due to the alcohol you’re drinking) it doesn’t feel cheesy.
+Sure, its northern lodge aesthetic is aggressive, but for some reason (probably alcohol), it doesn’t feel cheesy.
 The crowd is mostly from the neighborhood and is always down to get a little rowdy, the drinks are strong, and there’s usually some sort of live music happening.
 Don’t worry, it’s still 70 degrees outside.